Want strong legs? A killer back? Improved sprint times and jumping height? Need to rehab lumbar spine pain? Then you need to be doing deadlifts!

 Deadlift Mistakes #2: Hips Shooting Up Too Fast

-Aka “stripper pulling” is another common fault.
-We want to see the chest and hips rise at the same rate as the athlete lifts the barbell off the ground.
+Aka “stripper pulling” is another common barbell deadlift fault.
+If an athlete is using proper form, we will see the chest and hips rise at the same rate as the athlete lifts the barbell off the ground.
 What we commonly see instead is that the hips move vertically at a faster pace.

-- For some athletes their set up position is off with their hips starting too low and their initial movement is to shoot the hips to put them in a mechanically better position to deadlift from.
-For these individuals, I simply work on improving their set up.
+- For some athletes, their set up position is off with their hips starting too low, and their initial movement is to shoot the hips to put them in a mechanically better position to deadlift from.
+With these individuals, I simply work on improving their set up.

 Deadlift Mistakes #3: Lack of Lat Engagement

-This fault is frequently corrected by telling the athlete to “imagine a $20 bill is in their armpits and I’m trying to steal it…don’t let me!”
+This fault is frequently corrected by telling the athlete to “imagine a $20 bill is in their armpits and I’m trying to steal it…do not let me!”

 Deadlift Mistakes #4: Poor Bracing Strategy